Chilean submarine Guacolda: Description

 Guacolda was a single-hulled submarine, with a pressure hull divided into five watertight compartments.
 The submarine had a length of 150 ft 9 in overall, a beam of 15 ft 9 in and a draught of 12 ft 4 in.
 She displaced 363 LT on the surface and 434 LT submerged.
 The H-class submarines had a crew of 22 officers and enlisted men.

 The submarine had two propellers, each of which was driven by a 240 hp diesel engine as well as a 320 hp electric motors.
 This arrangement gave Guacolda a maximum speed of 13 kn while surfaced and 10.5 kn submerged.
 She had a range of 1750 nmi at 7 kn while on the surface and 30 nmi at 5 kn while submerged.
 The boat had a capacity of 17.5 LT of fuel oil.
-The H-class submarines were equipped with four 18 in torpedo tubes in the bow and carried eight torpedoes.
+The H-class submarines were equipped with four 18 in torpedo tubes in the bow and carried six torpedoes.